bovinehero/vm-order-generator/README.md

 Ed Bradly - for his insights into flexbox, grid and why mobile first will save you from headaches

 Mo Shami - for being the mentor that set me on the right path and provided me with mid and final feedback prioir to submission.

+Offensive Security - for the defensive JavaScript advice in the JS for loops.